The Singapore Art Museum – Innocently Risque

 Beautiful sky in Singapore

-After finding out that the entry to the Singapore Museums would be free on national day, although there were different types of museums and attractions to pick from, I finally decided to visit the Singapore Arts Museum.
+After finding out that the entry to the Singapore Museums would be free on national day,Β I finally decided to visit the Singapore Arts Museum.

-Its been so long since I’ve visited the museum that I dont even remember the year when I visited it last.
+It has been so long since I’ve visited the museum that I don’t even remember the year when I visited it last.

 Singapore Arts Museum